 If you are interested in medicine but also have other interests, Baylor College of Medicine caters to the eclectic student.
 Are you interested in pursuing medical law?
 Check out Baylor’s joint MD/JD program.
 Are you interested in healthcare management?
 Enroll in the MD/MBA program.
 Baylor College of Medicine allows students to complete the following dual degrees:

 MD/JD: This program allows students to complete a law degree at the University of Houston Law Center, one of the top law schools in the country.
 It lasts six years, and opens students up to numerous opportunities, from health law practice, to health policy.

-MD/MBA: Over the course of five years, students have the opportunity to

-    obtain an MBA at Rice University’s Jones Graduate School in conjunction with

-    their MD.
-This program is perfect for students looking to go into healthcare

-    administration, private practice, finance, or a variety of other fields.
+MD/MBA: Over the course of five years, students have the opportunity to obtain an MBA at Rice University’s Jones Graduate School in conjunction with their MD.
+This program is perfect for students looking to go into healthcare administration, private practice, finance, or a variety of other fields.

-    MD/MPH: The joint MD and Masters of Public Health is perfect for students

-    interested in health related policy, working in community health care

-    programs, healthcare administration, and more.
-The program lasts five years,

-    with years 1-3 and 5 spent in a medical school curriculum, and the fourth

-    being dedicated to the study of public policy.
+MD/MPH: The joint MD and Masters of Public Health is perfect for students interested in health related policy, working in community health care programs, healthcare administration, and more.
+The program lasts five years, with years 1-3 and five spent in a medical school curriculum; the fourth is dedicated to the study of public policy.

-    MD/PhD: This curriculum provides training in both research and medicine, and

-    is meant for anyone interested in being a research physician.
-It lasts seven

-    years, and consists of a clerkship, thesis research, rotations, and
+MD/PhD: This curriculum provides training in both research and medicine, and is meant for anyone interested in being a research physician.
+It lasts seven years, and consists of a clerkship, thesis research, rotations, and electives.

-    electives.

-    The application process for Baylor can be broken down into five steps.
+The application process for Baylor College of Medicine can be broken down into five steps.